magicgoose/simple_dr_meter/README.md

 * a CUE sheet (.cue file)
 * a single audio file

+An audio file may also contain an embedded cuesheet, it will be used if found.

 It will generate `dr.txt` with the proper DR log inside the target folder (or next to the input file), and show something in the stdout while working.
 That's it.

 ## Some extra words: